ibergis/ibergis.github.io/1.0/en/_sources/docs/ibergis/for-users/user-manual/ibergis-plugin/dialogs/create-boundary-cond.rst.txt

 - Time Series: this option allows us to specify an inlet hydrograph. **It is only available when we select 2D inlet option**.

-.. important:: The boundary conditions are directly applied to a specific existing scenario, the one active while adding them or *current scenario*.
-If you want to specify the boundary conditions to a certain scenario make sure that it is the one active at the moment.
+.. important:: The boundary conditions are directly applied to the current scenario.
+The current scenario can be set on :ref:`boundary-cond-manager`.

 Once boundary conditions exist, they can be edited directly by enabling editing through the *Toggle Editing* button, either from the map or the attribute table.